-- Prepare and validate the annual Grant Inventory Worksheet and complete the CoC registration process - Assist new and renewal applicants in completing CoC project applications by providing technical assistance and feedback - Coordinate scoring and ranking of applications - Complete and submit the_coc Program collaborative application - Submit System Performance Measures and LSA data c.
+- Prepare and validate the annual Grant Inventory Worksheet and complete the CoC registration process - Assist new and renewal applicants in completing CoC Program project applications by providing technical assistance and feedback - Coordinate scoring and ranking of applications - Complete and submit the CoC Program collaborative application - Submit System Performance Measures and LSA data - Collaborate with NC BoS CoC Regional Committees to gather and compile Point-in-Time (PIT) and Housing Inventory Count (HIC) data.
+Complete the HIC and submit with PIT to the HUD Homeless Data Exchange 2.0.

+c.
 Written Standards

-The NC BoS CoC Steering Committee approved a comprehensive set of written standards for all CoC- and ESG-funded programs and for the NC BoS CoC coordinated entry system on September 6, 2016 (see APPENDIX 4: WRITTEN STANDARDS).
+The NC BoS CoC Steering Committee approved a comprehensive set of written standards for all CoC and ESG Program-funded programs and for the NC BoS CoC coordinated entry system on September 6, 2016 (see APPENDIX 4: WRITTEN STANDARDS).
 Updated Coordinated Entry written standards that reflect HUD Notice CPD-17-01 were approved by the Steering Committee on September 5, 2017 and again on July 7, 2020 to reflect changes due to a declared state of emergency.
+CE written standards were updated on May 7, 2024 in anticipation of the launch of HART on June 1, 2024.
 Street Outreach Written Standards were approved by the Steering Committee on April 3, 2018.
-Additional changes to all programmatic written standards were approved by the NC BoS CoC Steering Committee on November 2, 2021 and November 7, 2023.
+Additional changes to all programmatic written standards were approved by the NC BoS CoC Steering Committee most recently on October 1, 2024.